DeepJpatel/Technical-Skills-/README.md

-This section showcases my various technical and Transferable skills, along with knowledge of all core concepts in the cybersecurity domain.
+This section showcases my various technical and transferable skills, along with knowledge of all core concepts in the cybersecurity domain.